AutoRabitOrg/knowledgebase/product-guides/arm/arm-features/dataloader/dataloader-pro.md

 <figure><img src="../../../../.gitbook/assets/image (20).png" alt=""><figcaption></figcaption></figure>

 Finally, click on **`Save`** to complete the initial process.
-You will be redirected to the **`Dataloader Pro Summary`** page, where the Data Loader process initiated can be seen at the top of the list.
+You will be redirected to the **`Dataloader Pro Summary`** page, where the Dataloader process initiated can be seen at the top of the list.

 <figure><img src="../../../../.gitbook/assets/image (21).png" alt=""><figcaption></figcaption></figure>